By Tim Lambert

 Poole in the 21st Century

+In the 21st century, Poole is still flourishing.
 Today there is a Pottery Centre in Poole, which is a thriving tourist attraction.
 Today Poole thrives on tourism.
-Poole Museum reopened in 2007.
+Poole Museum reopened in 2007 after redevelopment.
 In 2020 the population of Poole was 151,000.